Ukraine has widened the breach between U.S. and Persian Gulf countries

 Explaining the U.N. vote, the UAE’s representative said the outcome — failure because of a Russian veto — was a foregone conclusion.
 Others familiar with the situation said that the abstention was a trade-off for Russia not to veto an upcoming resolution sanctioning the Houthis.
 But while the Emiratis later voted in favor of a U.N.
 General Assembly resolution condemning the Russians in Ukraine, the lack of support was noticed.

-Speaking Tuesday at the annual World Government Conference in Dubai, oil ministers from both countries said they had no regrets about restraining production.
+Speaking Tuesday at the annual World Government Summit in Dubai, oil ministers from both countries said they had no regrets about restraining production.
 Their focus, they said, is on the “sustainability” of world energy supplies, and they said they tried never to mix politics and oil.

 “I’ve been at this for the last 35 years, and I know how we manage to compartmentalize our political issues to what is for the common good for all of us,” Saudi Minister Suhail bin Mohamed al Mazrouei said.